-As we took the paths ulatimately making our way to the massive playground the kids explored and made me very nervous climbing steep things (I know kids will be kids).
+As we took the paths ultimately making our way to the massive playground the kids explored and made me very nervous climbing steep things (I know kids will be kids).

 And we made it to the playground for a bit of play before heading back to the car and home for dinner and homework.

 We’ll be back and will only be nicer as the flowers and trees will be in bloom.
 The only thing really blooming were daffodils.
 Lucky for us we live so closeby!